 This means that regardless of whether your inherited property happens to have a leaking water heater or even a damaged roof, investment property buyers will agree to buy your property exactly as it is, without the requirement of you needing to make costly repairs.
 You can also skip the traditional home inspection process.

-Besides not having to worry about what the condition of your property, most as-is property buyers will also assist you with the “stuff” that remains at the property.
+Besides not having to worry about the condition of your property, most as-is property buyers will also assist you with the “stuff” that remains at the property.
 Of course, you can take any items with you that are of material or sentimental value.

 However, anything you don’t want can be taken care of for you.
 We often donate or discard any items the family doesn’t wish to deal with, and this is another burden (and expense) lifted off your shoulders.
 We help people sell houses with moderate belongings left behind as well as full-on “hoarder houses.”